 Communities and cultures are less isolated today than ever before.
 As noted by Franz Boas (1940/1966) many years ago, contact between neighboring tribes always has existed and has extended over enormous areas.
-"Human populations construct their cultures in interaction with one another, and not in isolation" (Wolf 1982, p. ix).
-Villagers increasingly participate in regional, national, and world events.
+"Human populations construct their cultures in interaction with one another, and not in isolation" (Wolf, 1982, p. ix).
+Villagers increasingly participate in regional, national, and world events, including pandemics.
 Exposure to external forces comes through education, the mass media, migration, and modern transportation.
-(The "Anthropology Today" box at the end of this chapter examines the role of a residential school in eastern India in bridging barriers between cultures.)
 City and nation increasingly invade local communities with the arrival of teachers, tourists, development agents, government and religious officials, and political candidates.
 Such linkages are prominent components of regional, national, and international systems of politics, economics, and information.
 These larger systems increasingly affect the people and places anthropology traditionally has studied.
 The study of such linkages and systems is part of the subject matter of modern anthropology.